derivia/study-notes/notes/PERSONAL-NOTES.md

 - Syscalls
     - Low-level interfaces provided by an operating system for accessing its services.
 They allow programs to interact with the underlying hardware resources, such as file systems, input/output operations, process management, etc. Syscalls are generally implemented through specific function invocations from the user space to the kernel space, and they provide a standardized way for programs to request system resources and services.
-- Sockets
-    - Communication endpoints in computer networks that enable data exchange between applications on different devices or systems.
-    - The communication endpoint consists of ip + port: 127.0.0.1:12345
-    - The socket is binded at the port and listen, accepts/refuses connections, etc.
-    - Websites HTTP requests works based on sockets between the local browser and the remote server.
 - HATEOAS (Hypertext as the Engine of Application State)
     - A principle in RESTful APIs that makes the API's usage self-explanatory by providing links to related operations.
     - It allows the API consumer, typically a developer, to easily navigate operations, as the average client doesn't interact with the API JSON "directly" but rather perceives it in the formatting provided by the front-end developer.